techidaily/site-unlock-android/source/_posts/in-2024-how-to-lock-apps-on-vivo-y100i-to-protect-your-individual-information-by-drfone-android.md

 <span class="atpl-alsoreadstyle">Also read:</span>
 <div><ul>
-<li><a href="https://unlock-android.techidaily.com/how-to-change-lock-screen-wallpaper-on-xiaomi-redmi-note-12t-pro-by-drfone-android/" target="_blank" rel="noopener"><u>How to Change Lock Screen Wallpaper on Xiaomi Redmi Note 12T Pro</u></a></li>
+<li><a href="https://unlock-android.techidaily.com/how-to-change-lock-screen-wallpaper-on-xiaomi-redmi-note-12t-pro-by-drfone-android/" ><u>How to Change Lock Screen Wallpaper on Xiaomi Redmi Note 12T Pro</u></a></li>
-<li><a href="https://unlock-android.techidaily.com/in-2024-the-ultimate-guide-how-to-bypass-swipe-screen-to-unlock-on-vivo-y36i-device-by-drfone-android/" target="_blank" rel="noopener"><u>In 2024, The Ultimate Guide How to Bypass Swipe Screen to Unlock on Vivo Y36i Device</u></a></li>
+<li><a href="https://unlock-android.techidaily.com/in-2024-the-ultimate-guide-how-to-bypass-swipe-screen-to-unlock-on-vivo-y36i-device-by-drfone-android/" ><u>In 2024, The Ultimate Guide How to Bypass Swipe Screen to Unlock on Vivo Y36i Device</u></a></li>
-<li><a href="https://unlock-android.techidaily.com/the-ultimate-guide-how-to-bypass-swipe-screen-to-unlock-on-xiaomi-redmi-note-12-pro-5g-device-by-drfone-android/" target="_blank" rel="noopener"><u>The Ultimate Guide How to Bypass Swipe Screen to Unlock on Xiaomi Redmi Note 12 Pro 5G Device</u></a></li>
+<li><a href="https://unlock-android.techidaily.com/the-ultimate-guide-how-to-bypass-swipe-screen-to-unlock-on-xiaomi-redmi-note-12-pro-5g-device-by-drfone-android/" ><u>The Ultimate Guide How to Bypass Swipe Screen to Unlock on Xiaomi Redmi Note 12 Pro 5G Device</u></a></li>
-<li><a href="https://unlock-android.techidaily.com/in-2024-top-10-password-cracking-tools-for-xiaomi-redmi-note-12-5g-by-drfone-android/" target="_blank" rel="noopener"><u>In 2024, Top 10 Password Cracking Tools For Xiaomi Redmi Note 12 5G</u></a></li>
+<li><a href="https://unlock-android.techidaily.com/in-2024-top-10-password-cracking-tools-for-xiaomi-redmi-note-12-5g-by-drfone-android/" ><u>In 2024, Top 10 Password Cracking Tools For Xiaomi Redmi Note 12 5G</u></a></li>
-<li><a href="https://unlock-android.techidaily.com/mastering-lock-screen-settings-how-to-enable-and-disable-on-xiaomi-redmi-note-12-pro-4g-by-drfone-android/" target="_blank" rel="noopener"><u>Mastering Lock Screen Settings How to Enable and Disable on Xiaomi Redmi Note 12 Pro 4G</u></a></li>
+<li><a href="https://unlock-android.techidaily.com/mastering-lock-screen-settings-how-to-enable-and-disable-on-xiaomi-redmi-note-12-pro-4g-by-drfone-android/" ><u>Mastering Lock Screen Settings How to Enable and Disable on Xiaomi Redmi Note 12 Pro 4G</u></a></li>
-<li><a href="https://unlock-android.techidaily.com/in-2024-unlock-xiaomi-redmi-note-12-proplus-5g-phone-password-without-factory-reset-full-guide-here-by-drfone-android/" target="_blank" rel="noopener"><u>In 2024, Unlock Xiaomi Redmi Note 12 Pro+ 5G Phone Password Without Factory Reset Full Guide Here</u></a></li>
+<li><a href="https://unlock-android.techidaily.com/in-2024-unlock-xiaomi-redmi-note-12-proplus-5g-phone-password-without-factory-reset-full-guide-here-by-drfone-android/" ><u>In 2024, Unlock Xiaomi Redmi Note 12 Pro+ 5G Phone Password Without Factory Reset Full Guide Here</u></a></li>
-<li><a href="https://unlock-android.techidaily.com/in-2024-how-to-reset-a-locked-xiaomi-redmi-note-12-5g-phone-by-drfone-android/" target="_blank" rel="noopener"><u>In 2024, How to Reset a Locked Xiaomi Redmi Note 12 5G Phone</u></a></li>
+<li><a href="https://unlock-android.techidaily.com/in-2024-how-to-reset-a-locked-xiaomi-redmi-note-12-5g-phone-by-drfone-android/" ><u>In 2024, How to Reset a Locked Xiaomi Redmi Note 12 5G Phone</u></a></li>
-<li><a href="https://unlock-android.techidaily.com/how-to-unlock-vivo-v30-phone-without-pin-by-drfone-android/" target="_blank" rel="noopener"><u>How to Unlock Vivo V30 Phone without PIN</u></a></li>
+<li><a href="https://unlock-android.techidaily.com/how-to-unlock-vivo-v30-phone-without-pin-by-drfone-android/" ><u>How to Unlock Vivo V30 Phone without PIN</u></a></li>
-<li><a href="https://unlock-android.techidaily.com/in-2024-the-ultimate-guide-how-to-bypass-swipe-screen-to-unlock-on-vivo-y100-5g-device-by-drfone-android/" target="_blank" rel="noopener"><u>In 2024, The Ultimate Guide How to Bypass Swipe Screen to Unlock on Vivo Y100 5G Device</u></a></li>
+<li><a href="https://unlock-android.techidaily.com/in-2024-the-ultimate-guide-how-to-bypass-swipe-screen-to-unlock-on-vivo-y100-5g-device-by-drfone-android/" ><u>In 2024, The Ultimate Guide How to Bypass Swipe Screen to Unlock on Vivo Y100 5G Device</u></a></li>
-<li><a href="https://unlock-android.techidaily.com/10-easy-to-use-frp-bypass-tools-for-unlocking-google-accounts-on-xiaomi-redmi-note-12-proplus-5g-by-drfone-android/" target="_blank" rel="noopener"><u>10 Easy-to-Use FRP Bypass Tools for Unlocking Google Accounts On Xiaomi Redmi Note 12 Pro+ 5G</u></a></li>
+<li><a href="https://unlock-android.techidaily.com/10-easy-to-use-frp-bypass-tools-for-unlocking-google-accounts-on-xiaomi-redmi-note-12-proplus-5g-by-drfone-android/" ><u>10 Easy-to-Use FRP Bypass Tools for Unlocking Google Accounts On Xiaomi Redmi Note 12 Pro+ 5G</u></a></li>
-<li><a href="https://unlock-android.techidaily.com/in-2024-how-to-reset-a-xiaomi-redmi-note-12-proplus-5g-phone-that-is-locked-by-drfone-android/" target="_blank" rel="noopener"><u>In 2024, How to Reset a Xiaomi Redmi Note 12 Pro+ 5G Phone that is Locked?</u></a></li>
+<li><a href="https://unlock-android.techidaily.com/in-2024-how-to-reset-a-xiaomi-redmi-note-12-proplus-5g-phone-that-is-locked-by-drfone-android/" ><u>In 2024, How to Reset a Xiaomi Redmi Note 12 Pro+ 5G Phone that is Locked?</u></a></li>
-<li><a href="https://unlock-android.techidaily.com/pattern-locks-are-unsafe-secure-your-xiaomi-redmi-note-12-pro-4g-phone-now-with-these-tips-by-drfone-android/" target="_blank" rel="noopener"><u>Pattern Locks Are Unsafe Secure Your Xiaomi Redmi Note 12 Pro 4G Phone Now with These Tips</u></a></li>
+<li><a href="https://unlock-android.techidaily.com/pattern-locks-are-unsafe-secure-your-xiaomi-redmi-note-12-pro-4g-phone-now-with-these-tips-by-drfone-android/" ><u>Pattern Locks Are Unsafe Secure Your Xiaomi Redmi Note 12 Pro 4G Phone Now with These Tips</u></a></li>
 </ul></div>